jp024556/Subtitle-Translator-And-Editor/README.md

 ## Requirements
 => No database needed, just copy source code and start running your website.

-=> Edit the files wherever needed because I have simply cleaned the code of my existing website and put it here.
+=> Edit the files wherever needed because I have simply cleaned the code of my existing website and put them here.